billxu0521/Omeka-S-module--ContentReader/README.md

 ContentReader (module for Omeka S)
 ===================================

-This module is a read-tool for content of item in [OmekaS].
+This module is a read-tool for content of item in [OmekaS].User can concentrate on read content of item in show page.

 Installation
 ------------
-Install the module [Guest].

 Uncompress files in the module directory and rename module folder `ContentReader`.
 Then install it like any other Omeka module and follow the config instructions.